luiscoco/Csharp_History/README.md

 C# version 3.0 came in late 2007, along with Visual Studio 2008, though the full boat of language features would actually come with .NET Framework version 3.5.

+C# 3.0 had begun to lay the groundwork for turning C# into a **hybrid Object-Oriented / Functional language**.

 Let's take a look at some major features in this version:

 **Language-Integrated Query (LINQ)**